EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Depending on the aircraft configuration, there are either 56 or 65 seats in the cabin (7 or 8 rows).
 The upholstery is a neutral greige tone, accented with touches of orange.

-There are two bathrooms just for this cabin, located at the back (one on either side of the plane) and curtained off from Economy.
+There are two loos just for this cabin, located at the back (one on either side of the plane), curtained off from Economy.

 Details: See the seat layout for EVA Air’s different B777-300ER configurations.